ThatsNotAName/PlexampRPC/README.md

 > **Q:** My Plexamp can't get the now playing status, is it because I use someone else's Plex server to stream music?
 >
 > **A:** It is.
-As a workaround, go to the settings window and enter in the plex username for the account you are listening on under "Username Override".
+As a workaround, go to the settings window and enable Use Local Player.
+(Album Art will not show up with this)

 > **Q:** How do I see the debug log?
 >